-As a user of Silicon Graphics products, you can help us to better understand your needs and to improve the quality of our documentation.
+As a user of Silicon Graphics documentation, your comments are important to us.
+They help us to better understand your needs and to improve the quality of our documentation.

 Any information that you provide will be useful.
-Here is a list of suggested topics:
+Here is a list of suggested topics to comment on:

 - General impression of the document

-- Omission of material that you expected to find
+- · Omission of material that you expected to find

 - Technical errors

-- Relevance of the material to the job you had to do
+- · Relevance of the material to the job you had to do

 - Quality of the printing and binding